Jenczu11/dotfiles/README.md

 Log out and logIn

 Run `after-zsh.sh`
-And change font in terminal to proper with powerline
+And change font in terminal to proper with powerline https://github.com/powerline/fonts for example "Fira Mono for Powerline"

 Then run
 ```